Open your homes to each other without complaining.

 Thank you for giving me the miracle of a Christian home.
 This home is not mine.
 It belongs to You.
 Often the details of entertaining consume me.
-I want to impress people with my meticulous well kept place, my creative decorating, and my gourmet cooking.
+I want to impress people with my meticulous well kept place, my clever decorating, and my gourmet cooking.
 I am so busy with the preparations that I forget WHO I am serving.

 Empower me to put people before things.
 Instead of putting away the dirt, I will put away my pride and allow others to see my humanness.
 Shape my home into a place free of false pretensions where people can relax and be themselves.

 Open my heart to a needy family in my community.
 I will obediently open my home as a place of rest and healing for them.
 It is my desire to use the gifts You've lavished on me to glorify You.
-I am Your humble servant, please show me how to practice biblical hospitality for Jesus name sake.
+I am Your humble servant, please show me how to practice biblical hospitality for Jesus' name sake.
 Amen.

 The root word of hospitality is "hospital."
 Hospitals are places to rest and heal.
 Our homes should be places where people can come to rest and heal.
 Do you receive exquisite meals at a hospital?
 Are hospitals fussily decorated?
 Do hospitals only serve friends and family?

 Think of your home as a hospital.
-Consider inviting to your home: the single or elderly neighbor who is always alone, the neighbor who's recovering from surgery, the family that just received devastating news, the neighbor that's unemployed, or someone new to your community.
+Consider inviting to your home: the elderly neighbor who is always alone, the neighbor who's recovering from surgery, the family that just received devastating news, the neighbor that's unemployed, or someone new to your community.